Strategies for Exams

 - Throughout the term, aim to work on your most difficult course during your most productive time.

-- For final exams, use your freer schedule without classes to try to study around the same time as your exam (morning, afternoon or evening).
+- For final exams, use your more relaxed schedule without classes to try to study around the same time as your exam (morning, afternoon or evening).

-- Use mock exams – from the professor or IA, your SQR5 study questions, the textbook or lab manual, or companion websites
+- Use practice questions – from the professor or IA, your SQR study questions, the textbook or lab manual.

 - Keep as much as possible common between study and recall – similar space, setting, sound levels, and objects.
 If you won’t have a phone on your table or music playing during the test, try not to study with them.